Ping Chong: Career and works

-Since 1992, Chong and his collaborators has created over 70 works in the Undesirable Elements project, an ongoing series of oral-history theater works exploring issues of race, culture, and identity in the lives of individuals in specific communities.
+Since 1992, Chong and his collaborators have created over 70 works in the Undesirable Elements project, an ongoing series of oral-history theater works exploring issues of race, culture, and identity in the lives of individuals in specific communities.
 The development process includes an extended residency and rehearsal period during which Ping Chong and collaborators conduct intensive interviews with potential participants who are not generally performers, from the local community.
-These interviews then form the basis of a script, performed by the interviewees, that covers the historical and personal narratives of individuals who are in some way living between two cultures.
+These interviews then form the basis of a script, performed by the interviewees, which covers the historical and personal narratives of individuals who are in some way living between two cultures.
 Chong has often described the series as, "Seated operas for the spoken word."
 One of the most recent entries in the series is Beyond Sacred: Voices of Muslim Identity which started touring in 2016.
 Beyond Sacred is an interview-based theatre production exploring the diverse experiences of Muslim communities in the United States.
-The five cast members of Beyond Sacred vary in many ways, but share the common experience of coming of age in a post-9/11 New York City, at a time of increasing Islamophobia.
+The five cast members of Beyond Sacred vary in many ways but share the common experience of coming of age in a post-9/11 New York City, at a time of increasing Islamophobia.
 They are young men and women that reflect a wide range of Muslim identities, including those who have converted to Islam, those who were raised Muslim, but have since left the faith, those who identify as “culturally” Muslim, and those who are observant on a daily basis.
 It stars Tiffany Yasmin Abdelghani, Ferdous Dehqan, Kadin Herring, Amir Khafagy and Maha Syed.

-In 2014, Chong and dramaturg/director/playwright Talvin Wilks created Collidescope: Adventures in Pre- and Post-Racial America in collaboration with undergraduate and graduate designers and actors in the University of Maryland School of Theatre, Dance, and Performance Studies.
-Of the work, Chong says, "In response to the recent killings of Trayvon Martin, shooting of Jordan Davis|Jordan Davis, shooting of Michael Brown and the seemingly endless killings of black men and boys for unarmed offenses, we have designed Collidescope to be a collision-course view of the legacy and psyche behind this history of racial violence, racism and social injustice in America."
+In 2014, Chong and dramaturg, director, and playwright Talvin Wilks created Collidescope: Adventures in Pre- and Post-Racial America in collaboration with undergraduate and graduate designers and actors in the University of Maryland School of Theatre, Dance, and Performance Studies.
+Of the work, Chong says, "In response to the recent killings of Trayvon Martin, shooting of Jordan Davis, shooting of Michael Brown and the seemingly endless killings of black men and boys for unarmed offenses, we have designed Collidescope to be a collision-course view of the legacy and psyche behind this history of racial violence, racism and social injustice in America."
 Subsequent adaptations have performed at the University of Massachusetts Amherst and Wake Forest University.

 There are aspects of Chong's prolific career that have remained under the radar.
-Primarily an artist of the theater he also, when the opportunity arose created works of video art, pure dance works, and installations.
-The two dance works are, I Will Not be Sad In This World (1991), Baldwin/NOW (2016).
+Primarily an artist of the theater, he also, when the opportunity arose, created works of video art, pure dance works, and installations.
+The two-dance works are, I Will Not be Sad In This World (1991), Baldwin/NOW (2016).
 Video works include the video adaptation of I Will Not Be Sad In This World (1992) and Plage Concrete (1988).
 His installation work includes Kind Ness not to be confused with his play Kind Ness, a commission by MIT's List Visual Arts Center in its inaugural season in 1985.
 Another highlight of Chong's installation work was Testimonial commissioned for the Venice Bienalle.